contoh4324/Phoenix-Bot/README.md

   </a>
 </div>

-Phoenix-MD is a secure, end-to-end encrypted WhatsApp bot built using Node.js.
+lonely-botz is a secure, end-to-end encrypted WhatsApp bot built using Node.js.
 It leverages the [@whiskeysockets/baileys](https://github.com/whiskeysockets/baileys) Npm for interacting with WhatsApp API.
 This bot does not store any user data and is designed with user privacy in mind.

 ***